tianweigong/fabreading/README.md

 A good thing you can do is to always test your programs on different browsers before releasing them.

-## How to link the picture stimuli/instructions/questions to the stimulus list?
+## How can I link the picture stimuli/instructions/questions to the stimulus list?
 - For instructions, you can input the picture name (e.g., `ins1.jpg`) in the cell directly.
 - For stimuli, you can write in this way: `/ram.jpg goat.jpg beetle.jpg/` or `/There is a picture1.jpg in my room./` (and choose `by space` as segmentation in `FABdesign.html`)
 - For questions, you can input the question name (e.g., `question1.jpg`) in the cell directly.
 If you want to combine words and pictures in your questions, you need to add HTML code, but that is easy, just write in this way: `Did you see this object in the previous sentence?<br><img src='media/picture1.jpg'>` (`<br>` is for line breaking).